microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-getallmessages.md

 ---
-title: "chats: getAllMessages"
+title: "Get all chat messages"
 description: "Get messages from all chats that a user is a participant in."
-author: "nkramer"
+author: "laujan"
 localization_priority: Priority
 ms.prod: "microsoft-teams"
 doc_type: apiPageType
 ---

-# chats: getAllMessages
+# Get all chat messages

 Namespace: microsoft.graph